microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationPasswordCredential.md

 This command creates new password credential for specified application.

-- `-ApplicationId` Specifies the ID of a user.
+- `-ApplicationId` Specifies the ID of an application.

 ### Example 2: Create a password credential using CustomKeyIdentifier parameter